zyousuf30/Python-Portfolio/README.md

 # Python-Portfolio
-This is a collection of all of the works I (Zaara) have coded from AP Computer Science Principles at Jones College Prep.
+This is a collection of all of the works I (Zaara) have coded from AP Computer Science Principles at Jones College Prep in the 2024-2025 school year.
 Enjoy!

 Project 1: Simple Calculator